octoenergy/public-conventions/conventions/django.md

 ## Model method naming conventions

-- For query methods (ie methods that look something up and return it), prefix with `get_`.
+- For query methods (i.e. methods that look something up and return it), prefix with `get_`.

-- For setter methods (ie methods that set fields and call save), prefix with `set_`.
+- For setter methods (i.e. methods that set fields and call save), prefix with `set_`.

-- Prefer "latest" to "last" in method names as "latest" implies chronological order where the ordering is not explicit when using "last"; ie `get_latest_payment_schedule`.
+- Prefer "latest" to "last" in method names as "latest" implies chronological order where the ordering is not explicit when using "last"; i.e.
+  `get_latest_payment_schedule`.
 Similarly, prefer `earliest` to `first` in method names.